1993 Bombay bombings: Arrests, convictions and verdict

 Hundreds of people were arrested and detained in India.
-In 2006, 100 of 129 accused were convicted by Justice P. D. Kode of the Terrorist and Disruptive Activities (Prevention) Act (TADA) special court.
+In 2006, 100 of 129 accused were convicted by Justice P. D. Kode of the Terrorist and Disruptive Activities (Prevention) Act, 1987 (TADA) special court.
 Many of those convicted have eluded custody, including the mastermind of the attacks, Tiger Memon.

 On 12 September 2006, the special TADA court convicted four members of the Memon family on charges of conspiring and abetting acts of terror.
 They faced jail terms from five years to life imprisonment, that would be determined based on the severity of their crime.
 Three other members of the Memon family were acquitted with the judge giving them the benefit of the doubt.

 Yakub Memon was charged with possession of unauthorised arms.
 After the bombings, family members of Tiger Memon, including Yakub, escaped to Dubai and Pakistan.
 Correspondents said Tiger owned a restaurant in Mumbai and was allegedly closely associated with Dawood Ibrahim, the main suspected mastermind.
-Except for Tiger and Yakub, the entire family returned to India and was promptly arrested by the Central Bureau of Investigation in 1994.
+Except for Tiger and Ayub, the entire family returned to India and was promptly arrested by the Central Bureau of Investigation in 1994.
 Yakub was later taken into custody and was undergoing treatment for depression.
 The Memon family was tried in court and found guilty of conspiracy.
 The defence lawyers asked for leniency in the sentencing and caused delays in the process.
 Yakub was executed by hanging in Nagpur Central Jail at 6:35 a.m.
 IST on 30 July 2015.
 Two of the accused, Mohammed Umar Khatlab and Badshah Khan (a pseudonym given by the prosecution to hide his real identity), turned state informers.